khangich/machine-learning-interview/README.md

 # Machine Learning Interview Preparation (MLIP)
 ## Why?
 * Preparing for Machine Learning Engineer (MLE) position is very challenging 1) many technical areas to cover 2) wide range of skills set: ML, coding and system design and 3) there are no shortage of material on the internet but they failed short in either not breath enough or not deep enough.
+* One solution is to provide a minimum set of areas that actually reflect interview questions.
+You can see [study guide](plan.md).

 ## How to prepare for interview?